aws-samples/serverless-patterns/iot-sns-sqs-sam/README.md

 # AWS IoT Core to Amazon SNS to Amazon SQS

-This pattern contains a sample AWS CFN stack to create an IoT Rule with a SNS action, a SNS Topic and a SQS standard Queue subscribed to the SNS topic.
+This pattern contains a sample AWS SAM stack to create an IoT Rule with a SNS action, a SNS Topic and a SQS standard Queue subscribed to the SNS topic.

 When a message is published to the IoT topic defined in the IoT Rule, this message will be published to the SNS topic and finally the message will be delivered to the SQS queue subscribed to the SNS topic

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/iot-sns-sqs-cfn
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/iot-sns-sqs-sam

 Important: this application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.